Wednesday, September 01, 2010

 developing a typefont dubbed "Hebrish" in the process, and lettering for an upcoming edition from newly revived Logan Elm Press (2007).
 In early July, when she looked up, news came that she'd won the World Handwriting Contest, for a second time, taking firsts in both her age category and over all, in what the judges called Artistic Writing.
 Pretty exciting, but humbling too.
 More details on the post below this one

-e road again to Virginia to study with Michael Clark and his great family: son Jacob was Ann's steady companion, drawing and waxing eloquent about his favorite thing in the world, trains, while she lettered at the kitchen table for long hours.
+Within weeks it was on the road again to Virginia to study with Michael Clark and his great family: son Jacob was Ann's steady companion, drawing and waxing eloquent about his favorite thing in the world, trains, while she lettered at the kitchen table for long hours.

 Michael and family